-As WMNs become an increasingly popular replacement technology for last-mile connectivity to the home, they must adapt to support a new generation of streaming-media applications, such as Voice over IP (VoIP) and Video On-Demand (VOD) [2].
-These applications require Quality of Service (QoS) guarantees in terms of minimum bandwidth and maximum end-to-end delay.
-However, most existing work on wireless meshes rely on adapting protocols originally designed for mobile ad hoc networks, and offer little support for QoS.
+As deployments of WMNs continue to grow, we expect these networks to have the ability to support the new generation of streaming-media applications, such as voice over IP (VoIP) and video on-demand (VOD) [4].
+These applications require quality of service (QoS) guarantees in terms of minimum bandwidth and maximum end-to-end delay.
+Most existing work on wireless mesh networks rely on adapting protocols originally designed for mobile ad hoc networks, and offer little support for QoS.